openlegend/core-rules/core/SRD.md

 ## Mimic

 **Cost:** 2 points

-**Prerequisites**
+\
+**Prerequisites:**

 -   **Tier 1**:
     -   Alteration 4
     -   Alternate Form

-**Description**

-You have honed your shapeshifting abilities to be able to not only change your form, but to even imitate specific creatures.
-Your powers may stem from studying the arts of deceptive magic, from a gene mutation, or even from innate supernatural abilities.
+**Description:** You have honed your shapeshifting abilities to be able to not only change your form, but to even imitate specific creatures.
+Your powers may stem from studying the arts of deceptive magic, from a gene mutation, or even from innate supernatural abilities. \newline

-**Effect**

-When you use the alternate form feat, you may take the features of a specific creature.
+**Effect:** When you use the alternate form feat, you may take the features of a specific creature.
 For example, instead of merely transforming into an elf, you can assume the guise of Galdion the elven king.
 The disguise is near perfect for those examining you visually.
 If your behavior or other